111: Alton Brown’s Buttermilk Pancakes

 I really enjoyed my pancakes, once I was able to embrace the taste of butter in them.
 This recipe cooked up very well, so I do recommend it.
 I’m just really wondering how much my buttermilk substitution altered the recipe.
 I’ll be sure to update whenever I try this again.

 Want different pancakes?
 Try these brown sugar oatmeal pancakes are some of my favorite.
+Easy Pancakes are my absolute favorite, and take only 20 minutes to make!

 - 2 cups flour